godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`SpaceParameter<enum_PhysicsServer2D_SpaceParameter>` **SPACE_PARAM_BODY_ANGULAR_VELOCITY_SLEEP_THRESHOLD** = ``5``

 Constant to set/get the threshold angular velocity of activity.
 A body marked as potentially inactive for both linear and angular velocity will be put to sleep after the time given.
+The default value of this parameter is :ref:`ProjectSettings.physics/2d/sleep_threshold_angular<class_ProjectSettings_property_physics/2d/sleep_threshold_angular>`.

 .. _class_PhysicsServer2D_constant_SPACE_PARAM_BODY_TIME_TO_SLEEP: